ccl0326/puppet-cdh/README.md

   make config changes in Puppet, you must apply Puppet and then manually restart the relevant services.
 - This module has only been tested using CDH 5.0.1 on Ubuntu Precise 12.04.2 LTS
-- Zookeeper is not puppetized in this module, as Debian/Ubuntu provides a different and suitable Zookeeper package.
-To puppetize Zookeeper Servers, See the [puppet-zookeeper](https://github.com/wikimedia/puppet-zookeeper) module.
+- ZooKeeper is not puppetized in this module, as Debian/Ubuntu provides a different and suitable ZooKeeper package.
+To puppetize ZooKeeper Servers, See the [puppet-zookeeper](https://github.com/wikimedia/puppet-zookeeper) module.